ravaioli/solarpunk-mandala/docs/faq.md

 *   **The inner world is a primary domain of intervention:** The **Soteriological Axis** and **Path of Awakening** are as critical as redesigning material flows.
 *   **Metrics serve consciousness:** The α score and Dialectical Velocity measure integration and flow *within conscious experience*, not just external outcomes.

 We view other frameworks (like Donella Meadows' Systems Thinking or Regenerative Design) as **highly compatible and valuable**, but they operate at a different level of analysis.
 The Mandala aims to provide the conscious-being framework *within which* those technical design approaches can be most meaningfully applied.
-See the [Contrast Document](./contrast-with-regenerative-approaches.md) for a detailed comparison.

 ## On "Spirituality" and Science